tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 Core Contributors are expected to maintain the three Cs and other requirements before and during their tenure.
 Core Contributors who lapse in their commitment, conduct, and caliber [may be removed](#involuntary-exits).

+At a minimum, all Core Contributors must have at least six months of history and participation in the Tari project.

 ## Contributor Powers and Rights

 Core Contributors may be appointed and given power to handle any element of the project which is not the exclusive